Goodwill Logo

 Goodwill Logo History

 According to official records, Goodwill began doing good in 1902.
-But in fact, it didn’t exist then: there was only a young missionary at the time, Edgar Helms, who decided to help the poor immigrants in the South End community.
-He felt sorry for the people who did not know the language and had no means of subsistence, so he went to the homes of the locals and asked them to give him unnecessary things.
+But in fact, it didn’t exist then: there was only a young missionary, Edgar Helms, who decided to help poor immigrants in the South End community.
+He felt sorry for the people who did not know the language and had no means of subsistence, so he went to the locals’ homes and asked them to give him unnecessary things.
 But the newcomers were too proud to accept the donations.
 So the reverend instructed the chapel staff to repair and clean all the items and then sold them to the needy at an affordable price.
 The profits went to pay for the labor of those who brought the items to marketable condition.
 Further income was spent on training immigrants.

 Thus came the first Goodwill store.
 Over time, it grew into an entire network of independent businesses in America and abroad.
-For more than a hundred years, the principles of the organization have not changed – only its approach to employment has changed.
-Now people are offered a wide range of occupations with the opportunity to improve their professional skills.
-And although the core business has long since moved beyond retail, the company continues to sell donated items and spend the proceeds on its development.
+For more than a hundred years, the organization’s principles have not changed – only its approach to employment has.
+Now people have a wide range of occupations to choose from, with opportunities to improve their professional skills.
+And although the core business has long since moved beyond retail, the company continues to sell donated items and use the proceeds to support its development.

 The Goodwill logo has evolved, too.
-What resembles a black and white print with lettering now looks very different: it’s a square graphic sign with a benevolently smiling face.
+What resembles a black-and-white print with lettering now looks very different: it’s a square graphic sign featuring a benevolent smile.
 The last version was introduced in 1968 and is still used today, suggesting it is iconic and timeless.

 1902 – 1968